dheerajroy/blockchain/README.md

 ### Note:
-use "uvicorn main:app --reload" command to run the Fast API server add visit localhost:8000/docs to play with the blockchain.
+use "uvicorn main:app --reload" command to run the Fast API server and visit localhost:8000/docs to play with the blockchain.